dnkolegov/bigipsecurity/README.md

 Together, BIG-IP's powerful platforms, advanced modules, and centralized management system make up the most comprehensive set of application delivery tools in the industry.

 BIG-IP devices work on a modular system, which enables to add new functions as necessary to quickly adapt to changing application and business needs.
-The following modules are currently available for the BIG-IP systems:
+The following modules are currently available on BIG-IP systems:
   * Application Acceleration Manager (AAM)
   * Advanced Firewall Manager (AFM)
   * Access Policy Manager (APM)